reptrack/reptrack-workout-service/README.md

 # 🏋️ RepTrack

 RepTrack is a full-stack workout tracking platform that allows users to log workouts, track progress, and view exercise-based leaderboards.
-The backend is powered by Spring Boot and PostgreSQL, while the frontend (in progress) uses React and TypeScript.
+The backend is powered by Spring Boot and PostgreSQL, while the frontend (TODO) uses React and TypeScript.

 ---